Frequently Asked Questions

 Because seeds are implanted accurately into the prostate, they pose little risk to surrounding organs or tissue.
 The radioactive isotopes used in this procedure (Iodine and Palladium) decay over a period of a few months.

-The most common problem is the presence of benign (non-cancerous) cysts in the breast.
+The most common breast problems are the presence of benign (non-cancerous) cysts in the breast.
 Cysts are small, fluid-filled lumps, ranging in size from very tiny to the size of a golf ball.
 Fibrocystic change, which most often affects women between 25 and 50 years old, may cause your breasts to feel tender and heavy.
 Medical research links fibrocystic breasts to changes in diet.
 For some women, caffeine stimulates the formation of cysts.
 Cutting down on the consumption of coffee, tea, cola beverages and chocolate may help to improve breast symptoms.

 Approximately one in eight women will develop breast cancer during their lifetime.
 The word cancer refers to a group of diseases, all involving the rapid growth of abnormal cells somewhere in the body.
 Fortunately, breast cancer can be successfully treated when detected early.
 Yearly physical examinations, monthly breast self-examinations and mammography, if your doctor recommends it, greatly increase your chance to detect breast cancer early.